mrapp-ke/MLRL-Boomer/README.md

 This project provides a scikit-learn implementation of "BOOMER" - an algorithm for learning gradient boosted multi-label classification rules.

+## References

 The algorithm was first published in the following [paper](https://link.springer.com/chapter/10.1007/978-3-030-67664-3_8).
 A preprint version is publicly available [here](https://arxiv.org/pdf/2006.13346.pdf).

 *Michael Rapp, Eneldo Loza Mencía, Johannes Fürnkranz and Eyke Hüllermeier.
 Gradient-based Label Binning in Multi-label Classification.
 In: Proceedings of the European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD), 2021, Springer.*

 If you use the algorithm in a scientific publication, we would appreciate citations to the mentioned paper.
-An overview of publications that are concerned with the BOOMER algorithm can be found [here](https://mlrl-boomer.readthedocs.io/en/latest/references/index.html).
+An overview of publications that are concerned with the BOOMER algorithm, together with information on how to cite them, can be found [here](https://mlrl-boomer.readthedocs.io/en/latest/references/index.html).

 ## Features